660 Quayside Drive & Westminster Pier Park Expansion

 Riverfront Esplanade Connection

-The pedestrian connection between the Fraser River Discovery Centre and Westminster Pier Park will be re-established, the esplanade will feature a seamless integration with park spaces B and C and features a dedicated multi-use path for pedestrians and cyclists, comfortable seating opportunities, and panoramic views of the Fraser River.
+The pedestrian connection between the Fraser River Discovery Centre and Westminster Pier Park has been re-established.
+The esplanade provides a dedicated multi-use path for pedestrians and cyclists.
+It features a seamless integration with the new riverfront park spaces, including comfortable seating opportunities, bicycle parking, and panoramic views of the Fraser River.

 The esplanade was constructed by Bosa Development as per City approved design.